Fan Mount for Raspberry Pi 4 with Heat Sink Case

 thingiverse

-A snap-on fan case for use with a passive heat sink case (https://www.adafruit.com/product/4341).
-The fan version of that case uses those little fans that don't really push any air.
-This clip-on holds a Noctua 40x40x10mm 5V fan (or equivalent) to keep things cool.
-There's a duct to route the wires to the Pi GPIO pins to connect up.
-I’m only using +5 and Gnd but anyone wanting to do PWM control or RPM monitoring should keep the GPIO voltage limits in mind.
-It clamps pretty tight and only makes things a little bigger.
-It does cover the POE and camera port.
-Might add a base to keep the bottom plate off the table so work in progress?
-Got my fan hooked up and with zipping up a big tarfile with other loads running to get the load to ~2.5 as reported by top, temperatures as reported by vcgencmd measure_temp never got above 30C.
+A snap-on fan case for use with a passive heat sink case (https://www.adafruit.com/product/4341) is available.
+The fan version of that case uses small fans that don't really push any air, but this clip-on holds a Noctua 40x40x10mm 5V fan to keep things cool.
+A duct routes the wires to the Pi GPIO pins for connection up.
+I only use +5 and Gnd, but anyone wanting PWM control or RPM monitoring should consider the GPIO voltage limits.
+This clip-on clamps pretty tight and only makes things a little bigger.
+It covers the POE and camera port, and might add a base to keep the bottom plate off the table for better working conditions.
+I got my fan hooked up and with zipping up a big tarfile with other loads running to get the load to ~2.5 as reported by top, temperatures never got above 30C.
 Just normal loads and I get 24-26C in a 68F ambient room.
-I used Fujipoly Ultra Extreme thermal pad with a 17.0 W/mK rating with the heat sink and the whole assembly would get only mildly warm running a desktop but I wasn't really trying to heat it up.
-I think that fan with the heat sink and the Fujipoly and it can probably take whatever anyone wants to throw at it without getting hot or throttling.
-I'd be curious what numbers others get.
+I used Fujipoly Ultra Extreme thermal pad with a 17.0 W/mK rating on the heat sink and the whole assembly only got mildly warm running a desktop but I wasn't really trying to heat it up.
+I think that fan with the heat sink and the Fujipoly can probably take whatever anyone wants to throw at it without getting hot or throttling.

 Download Model from thingiverse